YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The donor area is the patient’s reserve for life.
 A touch up is worth considering only when the expected improvement justifies the donor cost.

-How do I judge whether refinement is worth it?
+Judging whether refinement is worth it

 The change should be visible in normal life, not only under harsh light or close camera inspection.
 Surgery should improve the patient’s daily appearance, not feed endless microscopic checking.